 FASA device uses ADC and QDC made in standard VME, which have dual port memory that can store up to 32 events.
 Recording takes place in the "event-by-event" via VME standard at event rates 15 events/s.
-Reading time of one event is $35 \ \mu s$.
-Dead time introduced by DAQ is 41 μs .
+Reading time of one event is 35 μ s.
+Dead time introduced by DAQ is 41 μ s.
 Throughput - 10 MB/s.
 In this Project, we plan move to a VME standard our trigger system, which is now implemented via CAMAC blocks of 15 years old.
 VME has a higher degree of integration.
-Constructions made in the VME standard are more compact and more reliable.
+Constructions made in the VME standard (compare to the CAMAC standard) has compact form factor and channel density, more reliable, the price of one channel (and therefore the price of whole construction) is less.